These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only good days or average days when asked about symptoms

-Why: VA rating decisions are based on the overall disability picture including flare-ups, bad days, and worst-case presentations.
+VA rating decisions are based on the overall disability picture including flare-ups, bad days, and worst-case presentations.
 Per M21-1 guidance, the examiner is required to consider worst-day presentations in the functional assessment.

-Do this instead: Specifically describe your worst days when asked about symptoms and limitations.
+Instead: Specifically describe your worst days when asked about symptoms and limitations.
 You can note that you have better days, but make sure the examiner understands the full range of your symptom burden, especially your worst presentations.

 Impact: All rating levels